syncfusion-content/javascript-docs/js/RadialSlider/Appearance-and-Styling.md

 ## Theme

-You can customize RadialSlider control style and apperance by using available themes or cssClass property.
+You can customize RadialSlider control style and the appearance by using available themes or cssClass property.

 ## Theme